 In principle, there is no restriction as to the number of units issued.
 Units may be purchased through Union Investment Service Bank AG, the depositary (issuing agent) and at the sales agents and paying agents listed at the end of the Sales Prospectus.
+Where the Special Investment Conditions of the Fund specify that units may only be acquired or held by specific investors, you will find information about this in the Special Section of the Sales Prospectus in the section entitled "Profile of the typical investor" and/or in the section entitled "Unit classes".

-They are issued by the depositary at the issue price, which corresponds to the net asset value per unit (unit value), as the case may be, in addition to an initial sales charge.
-The Company reserves the right to suspend or permanently discontinue the issue of units.
+They are issued by the Depositary at the issue price, which corresponds to the net asset value per unit ("unit value") plus any applicable initial sales charge.
+The Company reserves the right to suspend or permanently discontinue the issue of units in part or in full.
 Should this occur, any direct debit authorisations to purchase units may not be acted upon.